Free Tool to Repair Pen Drive/Flash Drive/SD Card

 USB flash drives, pen drives, and SD cards are essential storage devices for transferring and backing up data.
 However, they can sometimes encounter problems, such as corruption, formatting errors, or being unreadable.
 When these issues arise, users often assume that their device is permanently damaged.
 However, with the right free tools, you can repair and restore your flash drive or SD card without spending a penny.

-In this guide, we will explore some of the best free tools available for repairing USB drives and SD cards.
+In this guide, we will explore some of the best free tools for repairing USB drives and SD cards.
 We'll also provide step-by-step instructions to fix common issues and preventive measures to avoid data loss in the future.

-Common Problems with Pen Drives, Flash Drives, and SD Cards
+Common Problems with Pen/Drives and SD Cards

 Before we dive into the repair tools, let's first identify the most common issues that affect these storage devices: